solstefan/Ultramodern/README.md

 ultramodern guidelines 🔋

-🔵Designs that not only look ahead but also demonstrate practical innovation, or problem-solving.
+🔵Designs that not only look ahead but also demonstrate practical innovation.
 Breathtaking aesthetic is fine too.

 🔵Collide the synergy between architecture, web design, robotics, and spaces, creating a harmonious community that defines the future aesthetic.